How Trump Beat Hillary Clinton in Game of Thrones Politics

-For many reasons this formula has changed to one that depends more on the use of ones personal charisma, likability, and connection (ie.,reciprocal projection) with the largest base of voters possible.
-This would now probably include voters with “grassroots” as well as “power broker” ties.
-While personal ambition and extraordinary drive have always been positive factors, winning a presidential election today requires someone with endless ambition, energy and a mental manufacturing plant of unabashed ego operating 24/7 and 365 days a year.
-Based on the above, Donald Trump had all the “right stuff”.
-Hillary Clinton, on the other hand, while well suited to the actual on-the-job requirements for POTUS, stumbled badly by choosing to not see or acknowledge bad omens early on and refusing to listen to specific warnings given by her consort hubby Bill ( a pretty sharp and charismatic political player himself).
+For many reasons this formula has changed somewhat over time to one that depends more on the use of ones personal charisma, likability, and ability to connect (ie.,reciprocal projection) with the largest base of voters possible.
+This would now also include voters with “grassroots” as well as old school “power broker” ties.
+While ambition and extraordinary drive have always been positive factors, winning a presidential election today requires someone with endless ambition, remarkable energy and a mental/emotional manufacturing plant of money, unabashed ego and supreme self confidence operating 24/7.
+Based on the above, Donald Trump exhibits all the “right stuff” whether you like him or not.
+Hillary Clinton, on the other hand, while well suited to the actual on-the-job requirements for POTUS, stumbled badly by choosing to not see or address certain polling related bad omens early on and refusing to listen to related warnings shared with her by her philandering consort/quasi-hubby/former President Bill Clinton…a pretty sharp and charismatic political player himself.
 As a result, she was outplayed on the last major presidential campaign battlefield.
-I suggest that Donald Trump has Julius Caesar like attributes that Hillary lacks.
-In Game of Thrones vernacular, you don’t need a Valyrian steel sword if you’ve got Julius Caesar’s “tiger blood” DNA.
-Sad but true.

-Read below two separate psychobiographical summaries of the unlikely Emperor Julius Caesar and note the specific ways (like it or not) that Donald Trump holds a much closer resemblance than wonky Hillary Clinton.
+Read below two separate psychobiographical summaries of the unlikely Emperor Julius Caesar and note the specific ways (like it or not) that Donald Trump holds a much closer resemblance than wonky intellectually gifted Hillary Clinton.
 Even the Republican establishment didn’t see THAT coming.

 Analysis #1: Traits/Qualities Julius Caesar Possessed that Led to His Remarkable Success

-Intelligent and Self-Confident
+Street Smart Intelligent and Self-Confident

 First and foremost, Julius Caesar, the Roman general and statesman who upended the Republic and it’s laws, was a smarty pants unto himself, especially in military strategy.
 His supreme self-confidence, bordering on delusional narcissism was an important reasons why he was so successful.
 Caesar was a compelling speaker when he needed to be.
 When he was addressing the Senate or the public, Romans hung on his every word.
-His critical mind was especially beneficial during his military career.
+His critical and decisive mind was especially beneficial during his military career.
 He specifically planned and strategized to outmaneuver his opponents.
 Essentially, like Trump he didn’t care about the “poll numbers”.

-Julius Caesar: Energetic
+Julius Caesar: Endlessly Energetic

 In addition to being clever, Caesar was incredibly energetic.
 As the governor of Gaul, Caesar was able to fight wars for seven years while also writing a series of books recounting his many escapades.
 During his life, Caesar traveled non-stop.
 Whether he was fighting a war or simply visiting a Roman province, he was constantly on the move and seemed to need little sleep.

 Caesar’s energy was also evidenced in his romantic exploits.
 Over the course of his life, he had three wives and multiple mistresses.
 Imagine taking over a country, fighting multiple wars, AND juggling several girlfriends at the same time.
 The man never tired!
+Sound familiar?

 Julius Caesar: Cunning Yet Generous